Best Bleach For Dark Hair Without Damage: Your Complete Guide!

 best bleach for hair at home

-First, you need to understand your current hair’s color, level, texture, and tone.
+First, you need to understand your current hair color, level, texture, and tone.
 You can find several hair color-level charts covering color names and corresponding pigment numbers.
 Also, decide which shade of blonde you want.
 With several options available, it’s easy to get confused.
 Also, all of these are accompanied by a different tone.
 So you need to know both the shade and the tone.

 Then, determine whether your hair and scalp withstand bleaching.
 You have to check with your hairdresser in advance to prevent bleaching from being disastrous.
 Is your hair chemically treated or straightened?
 If yes, bleaching is not recommended.
 After considering these, you can purchase a professional bleach for dark hair.
 Before getting bleach for dark hair, you have to follow certain safety tips as well, which are listed below.

-What are Three Types of Bleaches?
+What Are The Three Types of Bleaches?

-If you’re searching for a bleach for dark hair, there are three types of bleaching available.
+If you’re searching for bleach for dark hair, there are three types of bleaching available.
 You can choose any from the following:

 Developer Strengths: What Should You Know?